Holly (DJ)

-Miguel Oliveira (born 1995) known as Holly, is a Portuguese DJ and music producer.
+Miguel Oliveira (born 1995), professionally known as Holly, is a Portuguese DJ and music producer.

 Holly started making music at the age of 18.
 He has produced songs for CL, Gunplay, A$AP TyY, OG Maco, UnoTheActivist, Jay Park, Lee Hi, Slow J, amongst others, and has toured in USA, Australia, Europe, Asia and South Africa- performing at festivals including Coachella, EDC Las Vegas, EDC Korea and Shambhala.
 Holly also won the first A-Trak Goldie Awards in 2017, in the category of Beat Battle.

 In 2020, Holly helped co-produce Baauer's album Planet's Mad, which received a nomination for Best Dance/Electronic Album in the 2021 Grammy Awards.

 Career

 2013-2019

 During this period, Holly released his music on a number of independent music labels, including Buygore, Fool's Gold Records, Dim Mak Records, and Monstercat.

 In 2019 Holly performed around the world at festivals including Coachella, EDC Las Vegas, and EDC Korea, and released the EP "Alameda 1000" that features collaborations with Bloody Beetroots, A$AP TyY and Gunplay.
 He also produced part of the "Blue Man Group" Speechless soundtrack and worked on ProfJam's album #FFFFFF, which went platinum in Portugal.
 Holly also produced for the rappers Joey Purp, Kami, Slow J, LE of EXID and Kappa Jotta.
 In 2019 he was highlighted by Billboard Dance as an emerging artist, describing his sound as ‘tough, but sophisticated and often experimental bass that often properly pummels.’
 Holly also released official remixes for TOKiMONSTA, ZHU and Alison Wonderland in 2019.